scrapy-plugins/scrapy-playwright/README.md

     ```

+### Supported coroutines

+Please refer to the [upstream docs for the `Page` class](https://playwright.dev/python/docs/api/class-page)
+to see available coroutines

+### Impact on Response objects

+Certain `Response` attributes (e.g. `url`, `ip_address`) reflect the state after the last
+action performed on a page.
+If you issue a `PageCoroutine` with an action that results in
+a navigation (e.g. a `click` on a link), the `Response.url` attribute will point to the
+new URL, which might be different from the request's URL.

 ## Page events
 A dictionary of Page event handlers can be specified in the `playwright_page_event_handlers`
 [Request.meta](https://docs.scrapy.org/en/latest/topics/request-response.html#scrapy.http.Request.meta) key.
 Keys are the name of the event to be handled (`dialog`, `download`, etc).
 Values can be either callables or strings (in which case a spider method with the name will be looked up).